Can Japan Overcome Economic Hurdles?

 YDSTIE: Michael Alfant, an American entrepreneur who's lived and worked in Japan for 25 years, has no doubt the country will come out of this disaster stronger economically.

-Mr. MICHAEL ALFANT (President, Fusion): I am a hundred percent confident.
+MICHAEL ALFANT: I am a hundred percent confident.
 I'm even more than confident, I guarantee it.

 YDSTIE: Alfant owns the software company called Fusion and he's also president of the American Chamber of Commerce in Japan.
 He says the ability to endure and overcome these kinds of challenges is part of the Japanese character.